LuigiStammati/DRY-Ansible-for-Network-Automation/roles/dana_junos_ebgp_underlay/README.md

 * `asn_start` (default `"4200000100"`): the first Autonomous System Number (ASN) that will be assigned to the first device.
 Further ASNs will be picked incrementally from this value.
 The default value represents a 32-bits ASN.
 However, the variable is just a string, therefore it can be also used to represent a 16-bit ASN e.g.`"65000"`
+* `enable_load_balancing` (default yes): If yes, it will generate the configuration to enable load balancing on control and forwarding plane.
+This includes a load balancing policy applied to the PFE along with multi-path multiple AS option in the BGP configuration.
+* `ebgp_config_group_name` (default `"ebgp-underlay"`): the name that will be given to the BGP group in the configuration;

 Example Playbook
 ----------------